gunderson/TASK/README.md

 **TODO:** UPDATE THIS SECTION TO HAVE ACCURATE PATHS TO COPY OBJECT

-TASK supports multiple locales that can be defined by adding sub-folders to the `./data/copy` folder with the locale designation as the folder name.
+PEAK supports multiple locales that can be defined by adding sub-folders to the `./data/copy` folder with the locale designation as the folder name.
 JSON files in this folder will be concatenated and accessible through the `window.GLOBALS.COPY` variable.
 Each locale must use a consistent variable name structure to ensure that templating works across all locales.

 At compile-time each locale has a localized version of the static template files rendered for that locale, accessed to the root of the dist folder.
 For "en" or "es", you would get: `index.en.html` or `index.es.html`.
 Additionally, the hero language for the site is copied to `index.html`.